 Students perform various duties, including cooking and cleaning, to help provide delicious meals for the students and staff.

 Duties include mowing lawns, weeding flower beds, raking leaves, maintaining the facilities, fixing things that are broken in the dorms or elsewhere on campus, and working on the school's vehicles.

 Computer Help Desk

-Students help on a variety of computer-related issues and projects such as graphic arts, streaming, internet servers and switches, and laptop repair.
+Students work on a variety of computer-related issues and projects such as graphic design, streaming, internet servers and switches, and laptop repair.
 A resume and two non-family recommendations are required for a job with the Help Desk.

-Students in the ASSIST program provide help to senior citizens by performing light housecleaning and/or yard work.
-They also have fun with their elderly friends through activities such as visiting, reading, and playing games.
-As the young people build generational bridges, they also benefit from the wisdom and mentorship of the older adults.
-In the process, their time together helps finance the student’s Christian education.
+In partnership with Southern Adventist University’s ASSIST grant program, GCA offers a unique tuition assistance program.
+Students who work with the ASSIST program help senior citizens in the community with light housecleaning and/or yard work.
+They also have fun with their senior mentors through activities such as visiting, reading, and playing games.
+As the young people build generational bridges, they also benefit from the wisdom and mentorship of the older adults they are paired with.

 This program helps students develop important job skills such as commitment, leadership, communication and interpersonal skills, empathy, and collaboration.
 While learning the value of service, students also help cover a portion of their tuition.